 Creative Writing Prompts

-Today I’d like to share a mash-up of creative writing prompts.
+Today I’d like to share a mash-up of creative writing prompts, all of which come from 1200 Creative Writing Prompts.
 There are no rules.
 Write a poem.
 Write a short story.
 Write an essay.
 Aim for a hundred words or aim for a hundred thousand.
 Just start writing, and have fun.

-- You’re digging in the garden and find a fist-sized nugget of gold.
+- The protagonist is digging in the garden and finds a fist-sized nugget of gold.
 There’s more where that came from in this hilarious story of sudden wealth.

-- Write about something ugly — war, fear, hate, or cruelty–but find the beauty (silver lining) in it or something good that comes out of it.
+- Write a poem about something ugly—war, fear, hate, or cruelty—but try to find the beauty (silver lining) in it or something good that comes out of it.

 - An asteroid and a meteoroid collide near Earth, and fragments rain down onto the planet’s surface, wreaking havoc.
 Some of those fragments contain surprising elements: fossils that prove life exists elsewhere in the galaxy, for example.